Trevor Harley: Research Interests

-Another of his research interest includes how we produce language, although he now studies this in the wider context of how we represent meaning, how language is affected by brain damage, and by normal and pathological ageing (e.g. Alzheimer's and Parkinson's diseases).
-He also works on how we control our own cognition, and how this ability changes with age.
-Underlying all his research is a belief that the mind is a parallel, interactive computer, best studied by experimentation and computational modeling.
-As well as his interest in language and computational modeling, he was also interested in the research of ageing and metacognition.
+Harley is known for his work on speech production and in particular how we represent meaning, and how language is affected by brain damage, and by normal and pathological ageing (e.g. Alzheimer's and Parkinson's diseases).
+He also works on how we control our own cognition, and how this metacognitive ability changes with age.
+Underlying all his research is a belief that the mind is a parallel, interactive computer, best studied by experimentation and computational modelling.
+He is committed to accessibility of scientific knowledge for all and has published books intended for a general audience as well as academic texts.